WPTechInnovation/wpw-doc-dev/docs/architecture.md

 Thing B responds with a list identifying the services available.

-## Service Negotiation
+## Select

-Once a suitable service has been discovered, there will be a price negotiation.
+Once a suitable service has been discovered, the shopper will select the choice.
 The provider may offer the same service at different rates depending on the number of units of service to be purchased.
 The process is outlined in Figure 5\.
 The outcome of the process is an agreement to purchase an amount of service and a total price for the service to be provided.
 The service provider can then request payment for the agreed service and price.

 ![IoT Service Negotiation](images/architecture/Architecture3.png)
 <figcaption>Figure 5\.
 IoT Service Negotiation.</figcaption>

-### Service Negotiation APIs
+### Service selection APIs

 |**Key**|**Parameters**|**Purpose**|
 | ------------- | ------------- | ----- |